Submissions Are CLOSED.

 The Permission Form is available in two formats:

 - Fillable PDF Form: Information can be typed right into this PDF version of the form, or printed and completed by hand and then scanned.

 - Google Doc: This version can be completed using Google Drive.
 Simply click the link, go to “File,” select “Make a Copy” or “Download,” and complete page 2.

 In light of COVID-19 and students working from home, original signatures are not required on the Permission Form.
 A typed parent, guardian, kin/foster parent name is acceptable.

 Artwork (scan or photograph) and completed a Permission Form must be emailed or shared via Google Drive with Brian.Cofrancesco@ctdemocracycenter.org.

 Selection of the Winners

 Connecticut’s Kid Governor Myra, her Cabinet, and the Department of Children and Families will select twelve finalists and one winner.
-They will be recognized at 2020 CT Family Day in September and their artwork will be featured in a limited-edition calendar.
+They will be recognized at 2020 CT Family Day in September.
 Their artwork will also be displayed in the Kid Governor’s Office at Connecticut’s Old State House.
-The winner will receive $100.

 About Paws for Kids: Paws for Kids is a partnership between CT Department of Children and Families and the animal advocacy community to promote child and animal well-being through education, cross-reporting efforts, marketing, and establishing an Animal Assisted Interventions (AAI) for DCF children with trauma.